HimoriK/book/src/ch04-03-slices.md

 ```

 We now have a way to find out the index of the end of the first word in the
-string, but there’s a problem.
-We’re returning a `usize` on its own, but it’s
-only a meaningful number in the context of the `&String`.
-In other words,
+string.
+We’re returning a `usize` on its own, but it’s only a meaningful number
-because it’s a separate value from the `String`, there’s no guarantee that it
+in the context of the `&String`.
+So, because it’s a separate value from the `String`,
-will still be valid in the future.
-Consider the program in Listing 4-8 that
+there’s no guarantee that it will still be valid in the future.
+Consider the program
-uses the `first_word` function from Listing 4-7.
+in Listing 4-8 that uses the `first_word` function from Listing 4-7.

 <span class="filename">Filename: src/main.rs</span>